 The Early Works comprises the design development and potential modification, relocation and/or protection of 96 Utility Services which shall be impacted by, or are in close proximity to the NEL Project (Primary Package).
 The scope also includes procurement of an Independent Environmental Auditor (IEA).

-The Early Works have been split into geographic zones which generally relate to the extents of the Primary Package.
-The geographic zones are described in the Table 1.
+The Early Works have been split into geographic zones northern, primary north, primary south and eastern.
 Locations of all Early Works compounds have not yet been fully finalised, the currently proposed locations are shown in Table 1.